docker/docs/compose/install/compose-plugin.md

 > **Note**
 >
->These instructions assume you already have Docker Engine and Docker CLI installed and now want to install the Compose plugin.
+> These instructions assume you already have Docker Engine and Docker CLI installed and now want to install the Compose plugin.
+>
+> Note as well this option requires you to manage upgrades manually.
+Whenever possible we recommend any of the other installation methods listed.
 For other Linux installation methods see [this summary](#installation-methods).

 >To run Compose as a non-root user, see [Manage Docker as a non-root user](../../engine/install/linux-postinstall.md).